gardener/documentation/website/documentation/getting-started/observability/components.md

 ![](./images/vali-logs.png)

-Helpful queries would be for example:
+Here are some examples of helpful queries:
 - `{container_name="cluster-autoscaler" }` to get cluster-autoscaler logs and see why certain node groups were scaled up.
 - `{container_name="kube-apiserver"} |~ "error" ` to get the logs of the kube-apiserver container and filter for errors.
-- `{unit="kubelet.service", nodename="ip-123"}` gives the kubelet logs of a specific node
+- `{unit="kubelet.service", nodename="ip-123"}` to get the kubelet logs of a specific node.
-- `{unit="containerd.service", nodename="ip-123"}` retrieves the containerd logs for a specific node
+- `{unit="containerd.service", nodename="ip-123"}` to retrieve the containerd logs for a specific node.

- See also the `Help >` button to see options exist to filter the results.
+ Choose `Help >` in order to see what options exist to filter the results.

- For more information also how to retrieve K8s events from the past see [How to access Logs](https://github.com/gardener/gardener/blob/master/docs/usage/logging.md#how-to-access-the-logs)
+ For more information on how to retrieve K8s events from the past, see [How to Access Logs](https://github.com/gardener/gardener/blob/master/docs/usage/logging.md#how-to-access-the-logs).

 ## Detailed View